 The approval of the Board of Directors, through the Audit Committee, is required for (i) the designation or, where applicable, the annual ratification of the firm in charge of the external audit; if applicable (ii) the replacement of the firm or the external auditor in charge of the audit; (iii) the contracting of services other than the external audit of financial statements; and (iv) the fees amount for both the external audit service and services other than the external audit of financial statements.
-Additionally, we have adopted approval policies and procedures under which all audit and non-audit services provided by our external auditors must be approved by the audit committee.
-Any service proposals submitted by external auditors need to be discussed and approved by the audit committee during its meetings, which take place at least four times a year.
+Additionally, we have adopted approval policies and procedures under which all audit and non-audit services provided by our external auditors must be approved by the audit committee and the Board of Directors.
+Any service proposals submitted by external auditors need to be discussed and approved by the audit committee and the Board of Directors during its meetings, which take place at least four times a year.
 Once the proposed service is approved, we or our subsidiaries formalize the engagement of services.
-The approval of any audit and non-audit services to be provided by our external auditors is specified in the minutes of our audit committee.
+The approval of any audit and non-audit services to be provided by our external auditors is specified in the minutes of our audit committee, as well as in the corresponding minutes of the Board of Directors meetings.
 In addition, the members of our board of directors are briefed on matters discussed in the meetings of the audit committee.